AlubJ/alub.dev/archives/bactatank/bactatank.md

 ## Loading a Character
 To load a character into BactaTank, either use; a preset character (amazing character bases built by talented modders to make your mods easier to make) or a character you want to load.
 You can drag character files onto BactaTank to open them too!

+`Note` When loading a character, it might take a while to load and it might freeze BactaTank, this is because BactaTank is loading all the textures and meshes.
+BactaTank will cache textures and meshes for faster loading.
+If you wish to delete the cached data just delete the directory `%localappdata%\Temp\BactaTankClassic\_cache`.

 ![bt_homepage](https://i.imgur.com/hTliNuY.png)

 ## Character Attributes Panel